TiendaNube/api-docs/resources/payment_provider.md

 ### Currency Codes

 Every amount value needs to be complemented by a currency.

-Currency codes must be specified according to [ISO 4217](https://www.currency-iso.org/en/home/tables/table-a1.html).
+Supported currency codes must be specified according to [ISO 4217](https://www.currency-iso.org/en/home/tables/table-a1.html).
 A few examples of these are:

 - `ARS`: Argentinean Peso
 - `BRL`: Brazilian Real